yoyoyiyir/SplinterlandClaimBot/README.md

 # Installation
 Download bot from [Releases page](https://github.com/functional-solutions/SplinterlandClaimBot/releases) it will contain the single executable file with config.
 Just  run the exe file on your machine.

+# Configuratin
+Currently there is not UI configuration so all change have to be done in config.yml and account.yml.
+Idea is that config.yml contains the overridable settings which cabn change with every release and *accounts.yml* contains the list of accounts.

+Please check the accounts-example.yml to see the configuration sdtructure.

 # To be done.
 I want to improve the UI so there is no need to manually edit configuration file.
+However I will keep it as a console up so it can be run anywhere.

 Please report any bug so I can fix it.